bamlab/a-gentle-introduction-to-mobile-development/ci/ci_1.md

 ## Others services

-CircleCI is only amongst the different providers of Continuous Integration as a service.
+CircleCI is only one of the many providers to offer Continuous Integration as a service.
 We chose it because it was easy to set up and free to try.
 You can also try [Travis-CI](https://travis-ci.org/) which is free for open source projects.

 In any case, be sure to read the docs if you're missing something.